V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231026-blender-steam-beta-version.md

 ## The Upside

-We get the fast upgrades of steam and the pinning requirement satisified.
+We get the fast upgrades of steam and the pinning requirement satisfied.

 ## The Downside